Who I am, what AICAP HR is, and why this blueprint exists.

 ✕ What humans still decide

-- Which candidate actually gets the role - CEO + CHRO judgment
+- Which candidate gets the role - CEO + CHRO judgment

 - External benchmark: hire an outside bar-raiser instead?